OpenMPT/openmpt/include/r8brain/README.md

 The transition band is specified as the normalized spectral space of the input signal (or the output signal if the downsampling is performed) between the low-pass filter's -3 dB point and the Nyquist frequency, and ranges from 0.5% to 45%.
-Stop-band attenuation can be specified in the range 49 to 218 decibel.
-Both transition band and stop-band attenuation affect resampler's overall speed performance and initial output delay.
+Stop-band attenuation can be specified in the range from 49 to 218 decibel.
+Both the transition band and stop-band attenuation affect resampler's overall speed performance and initial output delay.
 For your information, transition frequency range spans 175% of the specified transition band, which means that for 2% transition band, frequency response below 0.965\*Nyquist is linear.

 This SRC library also implements a much faster "power of 2" resampling (e.g.
 2X, 4X, 8X, 16X, 3X, 3\*2X, 3\*4X, 3\*8X, etc. upsampling and downsampling),